 There are four stages in the sleep cycle, with a fifth stage of REM (Rapid Eye Movement) Sleep.
 Here are some things you need to know about these stages.

-Stage 3: Deep sleep begins in this stage.
-Slow Delta waves are being generated in the brain.
+Deep sleep begins in this stage.
+Additionally, slow Delta waves are being generated in the brain.
 It may be hard to wake you up.
 After you wake up from stage 3, you may feel groggy and it may be difficult to adjust right away.

-Stage 4: This stage is a continuation of deep sleep, but more intense.
+This stage is a continuation of deep sleep, but more intense.
 Blood is flowed away from the brain and its primary focused is restoring energy for the muscles.
-Brain waves are going to be slow.
+Furthermore, brain waves are going to be slow.
 Just like stage 3, it may be hard to wake up in this stage.